Setting and Entering Student Goals

 For some students, an individual teacher might set goals based on their knowledge of where students should be by the end of the year. if a student scores at the 50th percentile, then they would be performing at average grade level expectations for that measure at that time of year).
 In situations where a student study team or IEP team meet, goals are frequently set in consultation with the student, their parents/guardians, and other specialist who might provide additional insights.

-Click on this link and view the tutorial to assist you in establishing a goal and provide you with some items to consider in determining goals for students.
 The projected number goal you set will appear as a point on a graph, marked goal.
 You can determine the goal to set by accessing the Progress Monitoring Scoring Guidelines.